 The Kinnickinnic River Trail (KKRT) consists of 2.5 miles of paved trails and on-street bike lanes.
 The paved trail runs from South 6th Street at West Rosedale Avenue to South 1st Street at West Lincoln Avenue, and Maple Street to Washington Street.

-The Oak Leaf Trail consists of over 125 miles of mostly paved trail, along some parkways and streets.
-The Oak Leaf Trail has connections all throughout Milwaukee county, extending from Oak Creek to Brown Deer.
+The Oak Leaf Trail has over 125 miles of mostly paved trail, along some parkways and streets.
+The Oak Leaf Trail has connections all throughout Milwaukee County, extending from Oak Creek to Brown Deer.

-The Hank Aaron State trail consists of 15.2 miles of mostly paved trail, along with minimal on-street riding.
-The Hank Aaron State Trail extends from the Milwaukee Public Art Museum, past the Harley-Davidson Museum, Miller Park, Wisconsin State Fair, and the Milwaukee County Zoo, to a connection with the Oak Leaf Trail at about North 121st Street.
+The Hank Aaron State Trail consists of 15.2 miles of mostly paved trail, along with minimal on-street riding.
+The Hank Aaron State Trail extends from the Milwaukee Public Art Museum, past the Harley-Davidson Museum, Miller Park, Wisconsin State Fair, and the Milwaukee County Zoo, to a connection with the Oak Leaf Trail near North 121st Street.

 Bike Trail Guidelines

-All four trails provide paved trails for bicyclists and walkers alike to enjoy for daily commutes or recreational uses.
+All four trails provide paved trails for people walking, rolling, and biking alike to enjoy for daily commutes or recreational uses.
 Please remember to follow the guidelines below when biking on trails.